tapparelj/gr-lora_sdr/README.md

    ```sh
    sudo make install
    ```
-   You will need root or sudo acces in order to properly install the repo, since it will add module blocks to be used in gnuradio-companian and makes a local python package.
+   You will need root or sudo access in order to properly install the repo, since it will add module blocks to be used in gnuradio-companian and makes a local python package.
 Be sure to have the following requirements installed:

 ### Requirements